70% of students finish within

 COURSES & COMPETENCIES

-The bachelor’s online degree program in cybersecurity and information assurance was designed, and is regularly updated, with input from the experts on our Information Technology Program Council, ensuring you learn best practices in systems and services, networking and security, scripting and programming, data management, and the business of IT.
+The bachelor’s degree program in cybersecurity and information assurance was designed, and is routinely updated, with input from the cybersecurity specialists on our Information Technology Program Council, ensuring you learn best practices in systems and services, networking and security, scripting and programming, data management, and the business of IT.
 Your online cyber security degree is sure to boost your résumé and prepare you for an exciting future.

 Earning this degree in cyber security, designed by industry experts, adds theoretical depth to the practical IT knowledge you already have.
 Our Information Technology Program Council are industry experts who know exactly what it takes for a tech graduate with a online degree in cyber security to be successful in their field.